What are Electric Motors and How Do They Work?

 Which is more powerful, an AC or a DC motor?

-AC motors are typically thought to be more powerful than DC motors because they can create more torque with a higher current.
+AC electric motors are typically thought to be more powerful than DC motors because they can create more torque with a higher current.
 DC motors, on the other hand, are more efficient and make greater use of their input energy.
 AC and DC motors are available in a variety of sizes and strengths to satisfy the power requirements of any business.

-Brushless Vs Brushed DC Motors:
+Brushless Vs. Brushed DC Motors

 Brushed Electric Motor